 Figure 1: Examples of dose-dependent or time-dependent data to be compared.
 A) Dose-response data for T cell activation.
-T cells were incubated with two different ligands at indicated doses for 4 hours, and the concentration of IFN- γ (a secreted cytokine) in the supernatant was measured..
+T cells were incubated with two different ligands at different doses (x-axis) for 4 hours and the concentration of IFN- $\gamma$ (a secreted cytokine) in the supernatant was measured (y-axis).
 B) Fluorescence recovery after photobleaching (FRAP) data for the T cell receptor (TCR), a mobile receptor on the T cell surface.
-The normalized fluorescence intensity is measured as a function of time for resting T cells or T cells treated with ionomyocin, a drug that activates T cells.
+The normalized fluorescence intensity (y-axis) is measured as a function of time (x-axis) for resting T cells or T cells treated with ionomyocin, a drug that activates T cells.
 How do we calculate relevant p-value(s) for statistically comparing the two curves in panels A,B?